mainmatter/playbook/src/development-process/README.md

 sake of it and favors communication between all contributors over top-down management.
 A good process also ensures the right tasks are being worked on at the right time (and in an appropriate manner) and provides a reasonable level of short term predictability.
-At the same time it remains flexible enough to adapt to unexpected events.
+At the same time, it remains flexible enough to adapt to unexpected events.

 The simplabs development process distinguishes itself through certain